Avoid having to check back. Subscribe to Health Care Policy and Marketplace Review and receive an email each time we post.

 He proposes lifting the ban on Medicare being able to negotiate drug prices—including those for the senior Part D program.
 However, recent Democratic proposals to do so do not allow Medicare to take a drug off the Medicare formulary when the manufacturer is not willing to reduce its prices.
 If Medicare doesn’t have the power to walk away from a drug maker, its power to negotiate is a hollow one.
 Obama does not tell us if he would give Medicare the leverage it would need to get real results.

-When the day is done, Obama gives us a list of generally good cost containment ideas that are more often than not in both Senator Clinton and Senator McCain’s health proposals and have been part of a market struggling to being costs under control—nothing really new and nothing that promises to get better results than each of these cost containment ideas are going to be able to get us anyway.
+When the day is done, Obama gives us a list of generally good cost containment ideas that are more often than not also in Senator McCain’s health proposal and have been part of a market struggling to bring costs under control—nothing really new and nothing that promises to get better results than each of these cost containment ideas are going to be able to get us anyway.

 What would it take to really contain costs?